 The Office National de la Chasse et de Faune Sauvage (ONCF) states that Chartreuse Chamois show horns with large circumferences.
 The horn measurements of Groves and Grubb (2011) of Chartreuse and other Alpine Chamois do not support these findings.

-Table 1: Horn measurements of Chartreuse and other Alpine Chamois
+Table 1: Horn measurements of Chartreuse and Alpine Chamois

 |R. r. cartusiana (males)||horn l||horn br tips||horn base ap||horn base diam|